 Organizations that are inclusive have demonstrated financial and innovative advantages over organizations who don’t value diversity.
 When employees are around others from diverse backgrounds, it tends to make them more hardworking and creative.

-When corporation first began offering inclusion and diversity training forty to fifty years ago, it became clear that a biased atmosphere existed, where people felt unwelcome because of differences in their gender, age, ethnicity, national origin, education, sexual orientation, or religion.
+When corporation first began offering inclusion and diversity training 40 to 50 years ago, it became clear that a biased atmosphere existed, where people felt unwelcome because of differences in their gender, age, ethnicity, national origin, education, sexual orientation, or religion.
 These biases often held companies back from their full potential.

 Inclusion training was created to focus on creating an unbiased culture in organizations – a culture that would attract and retain a diverse employee base.
 This training, although well meaning, didn’t always address the problems of bias because you can’t eliminate bias by telling people not to do it.